jesusmah/refarch-cloudnative-wfd-appetizer/README.md

     ```

 #### Run Appetizer Service application on local Docker container
 In this section you will deploy the Spring Boot application to run in a local docker container.
-The database server will also be setup to run as a container on the local machine.

 1. Build service and container image:
     ```